adunna/calipr-utils/README.md

 ### Prerequisites

-Python 3, LaTeX, and R.
+Python 3 (and pip), LaTeX, and R.

 ### Installing

 `git clone https://github.com/adunna/calipr-utils.git`

-More installation steps: TODO.
+To install various pip packages, use the included `pip-packages.sh` script with root privileges, as `sudo ./pip-packages.sh`.

 ## Contributing